 Your Guide to Prescription Cards and Rx Coupons

 A prescription card (or, Rx discount card) is a card that provides great discounts (even up to 90%) for prescription medication.
 These cards are also known as drug discount cards or prescription discount cards.
 They are provided by different companies, that have agreements with many pharmacies around the country.
-These agreements allow anyone to simply walk in a pharmacy with their prescription and use a discount Rx card or Rx coupon to pay less for medication.
+These agreements allow anyone to simply walk in a pharmacy with their prescription and use a discount Rx card to pay less for medication.
 In short, they act as medication coupons, or prescription coupons that you can use in pharmacies.

 Are Rx Coupons Different from Prescription Cards?